echamudi/nodejs-parallel-programming-examples/README.md

 As you can see, we no longer use `mpiexec` command, but simply `node` command to run this parallel program.

-By using env parameter, we can make all codes in one file.
+Also, by checking the existence of OMPI env variables, we can make all the codes in one file.

 ```
 $ node calculate-wrapped.js 6